-If you are a tech worker looking to migrate to Canada, there are a number of options you can consider.
-As a foreign national, you will a work permit in order to legally work in Canada.
+If you are a tech worker looking to migrate to Canada, there are a number of options available to you.
+As a foreign national, you will need at least a work permit in order to legally work in Canada.
 However, you can just apply for permanent residency directly.
 This will allow you to be able to work in Canada legally.
 However, if you feel this is a longer route, we will share some options on how to migrate to Canada as a tech worker.

 Global Talent Stream